Tunjimoono/alx-system_engineering-devops/0x00-shell_basics/README.md

-current directory contents, including hidden files (starting with .).
-Use the long format
+current directory contents long format user and group IDs displayed numerically and hidden filesstarting with .